 Each piece of the French press is dishwasher safe, making it a breeze to clean after the trip.
 If you love your glass French press, this wildly durable option is the next best thing and is perfect for your next trip.

 Material: Stainless steel | Capacity: 48 ounces | Type: French press

 Best Moka Pot: Grosche Milano Stovetop Espresso Maker

 Brews high quality espresso

 Seal needs to be replaced every couple months

 A moka pot is an apparatus that passes boiling water pressurized by steam through ground coffee for a strong, tasty brew.
-Available in 3-, 6-, and 9-cup options, this moka pot gives you the flexibility to brew a strong espresso or a classic coffee.
-Lined with a lead-free, food-grade enamel with anodized aluminum, this pot is completely safe to brew and super sturdy for all your camping adventures.
+Available in three-, six-, and nine-cup options, this moka pot gives you the flexibility to brew a strong espresso or a classic coffee.
 The heat-resistant handles and knobs make the pot safe and easy to maneuver around the fire, and when you’re done using it, all the separate parts disassemble quickly.

-A non-toxic silicone seal is around the filter in order to prevent leaks while maintaining steady pressure in the boiler.
-This seal should be replaced every 3 to 6 months.
+A silicone seal is around the filter in order to prevent leaks while maintaining steady pressure in the boiler.
+This seal should be replaced every three to six months.
 If you don’t prefer a strong brew, this is probably not your best option as the results here are a strong espresso blend.